-Johanna Executive Director/Vice President, Equity Research Management Global Investment Research division, New York
+Johanna Managing Director, Equity Research Management Global Investment Research Division, New York

 I participate in Community TeamWorks every year.
 It’s one of the most rewarding parts of working at Goldman Sachs.